lexedata/lexedata/docs/tour.rst

 tester cannot use the GUI.) ::

 Lexedata is a collection of command line tools.
-If you have never worked on the command line before, check out `our quick primer on the command line`_.
-This tutorial further assumes you have a working `installation of lexedata`_ and `git`_.
+If you have never worked on the command line before, check out :doc:`our quick primer on the command line <cli>`.
+This tutorial further assumes you have a working :doc:`installation of lexedata <install>` and :doc:`git`.
 The tutorial will manipulate the Git repository using Git's command line interface, but you can use a Git GUI instead.
 (Not using version control for your data is dangerous, because lexedata does not include an ‘undo’ function.)